 “If you have a specific vision, communicate that as clearly as possible,” says Corcoran.
 “If you do a poor job communicating your vision, you can’t be disappointed when you get something back from the artist that doesn’t match your vision.
 Be specific with what you want.”

-Step 4: The Fine Print, aka TTB and COLA Requirements
+The Fine Print, aka TTB and COLA Requirements on a Beer Label

 While you explore the whimsical and wacky world of brand identity and label art with your designer, you’ll need to keep at least one foot on the ground because the government requires certain things of beer labels.
 If you’re putting cans of “malt beverage” (i.e. beer) into distribution, you need to follow the rules for label design set by the TTB, aka the Alcohol Tax and Tobacco Trade Bureau.
 Before you hit “print,” make sure the TTB signs off on your design by issuing a COLA, also known as a Certificate of Label Approval (COLA).